chenxingqiang/secret-learn/doc/developers/contributing.rst

 ======================

-Reviewing code contributed to the project as PRs is a crucial component of jax-sklearn development.
+Reviewing code contributed to the project as PRs is a crucial component of secret-learn development.
 We encourage anyone to start reviewing code of other developers.
 The code review process is often highly educational for everybody involved.
 This is particularly appropriate if it is a feature you would like to use, and so can respond critically about whether the PR meets your needs.
 While